 My little sister is pregnant with her second child and wants to use them as easy meals after she gives birth.
 Another friend knows there are certain weeks where she’ll be too busy or stressed to cook for her family, so plans on taking a “cooking vacation” using Freshly.
 It’s also a great option if you’re going out of town and need to ensure your spouse/kids stay alive while you’re gone. ;)

-Another big reason was to save time and mental energy.
+The biggest reason though was to save time and mental energy.
 Freshly is uber convenient.
 If you add up all the time you’d spend planning, shopping, cooking, and cleaning, each Freshly meal probably saves you at least 30 minutes (if not more).
 That’s an extra hour a day to spend with your spouse, kiddos, friends, pursuing your hobbies, etc.